-Algae and macrophyte occupy a central part in numerical eutrophication models.
+Algae and macrophyte are a central part of the numerical eutrophication models.
 From the modeling point of view, algae are often grouped based on the distinctive characteristics and the significant role the characteristics play in the ecosystem.
 The legacy EFDC eutrophication module included three free-floating groups (cyanobacteria, diatoms, and greens) and a stationary or non-transported group (macroalgae).